globaleaks/whistleblowing-software/documentation/user/Common.rst

 Access the User Preferences
 ---------------------------
-After login Users could access their preferneces by clicking the ``Preferences`` link present in the login status bar.
+After login Users could access their preferences by clicking the ``Preferences`` link present in the login status bar.

 .. image:: ../images/user/preferences.png